-The guidance counselors at Orchard Hill serve in many different roles but their primary role is that of a support for students.
-Through class, small group, and individual interactions with students, the guidance counselors at Orchard Hill facilitate personal, social, and intellectual growth.
+The guidance counselors serve in many different roles but their primary role is that of a support for students.
+Through class, small group, and individual interactions with students, the guidance counselors facilitate personal, social, and intellectual growth.
 The guidance counselors help students develop decision-making skills, adjust to new experiences, and understand their personal abilities and limitations to support the enhancement of students' educational experiences.
 The guidance counselors also serve as a support to teachers to provide insights on special needs of students.